 Only open to Master students specialisation Clinical Psychology and Research master’s students track Clinical Health Psychology

 Students develop clinical interviewing and diagnostic skills, using semi-structured interviews, mental status examination and standardized interviews, e.g. the MINI and CPRS.
 The course provides exposure to psychopathology syndromes via clinical interviews with trained actors.
 Theoretical and practical issues in assessment and diagnostics will be discussed.
 Oral and written reporting of findings is also covered.
-The focus of this part of the course is on most prevalent Psychiatric disorders, however issues regarding Axis II will also be discussed.
+The focus of this part of the course is on most prevalent DSM-5 psychological disorders.

-This course aims to prepare students for conducting diagnostic interviews during your clinical internships.
-At the end of this course, their knowledge and skills of diagnostics, interviewing and reporting should be at a level required for the initial phase of their internship.
-Another aim is the further development of their professional attitude.
+This course aims to prepare for conducting diagnostic interviews during clinical internships.
+At the end of this course, knowledge and skills of diagnostics, interviewing and reporting should be at a level required for the initial phase of the internship.
+Another aim is the further development of a professional attitude.

 Specific aims are to:

-Increase knowledge regarding clinical diagnostic interviewing; assessment of psychiatric signs and symptoms; psychosocial interview; mental status examination
+Gain knowledge regarding clinical diagnostic interviewing; assessment of psychiatric signs and symptoms; psychosocial interview; mental status examination;

-Learn how to report data from diagnostic interviews in letters to general practitioners.
+Learn how to report data from diagnostic interviews;

-Learn the advantages and limitations of various interviewing methods, in particular a clinical interview versus a standardized clinical interview
+Learn the advantages and limitations of various interviewing methods, in particular a clinical interview versus a standardised clinical interview;

-Increase skills regarding clinical diagnostic interviewing: assessment of psychiatric signs and symptoms, psychosocial interview, mental status examination
+Gain practical skills regarding clinical diagnostic interviewing: assessment of psychiatric signs and symptoms, psychosocial interview, mental status examination;

-Further development of a professional attitude, ethical aspects of psychodiagnostic interviewing, respect
+Further development of a professional attitude, ethical aspects of psychodiagnostic interviewing;

 Mode of instruction

-6 4-hour seminars, demonstration videos.
+Six 4-hour seminars.
 Students will practice skills and techniques in roleplays and with trained actors.
-Plenary instructions will be in English.
+Lectures will be in English.
 Seminars with only Dutch students will be in Dutch.

 Performance during this course will be rated in a 1-10 grade.
 The final seminar is an exam.
 Successful completion of this course and the final grade depends on: